''Awesome'' solar eclipse wows viewers in Australia, Indonesia | Science-Environment

 “I am still happy to come even though it is cloudy.
 It is happy to see how people with high enthusiasm come here to see the eclipse, because it is rare,” Azzahra said.

-The call to prayer resounded from the city's mosques when the eclipse phase began as Muslims said eclipse prayers as a reminder of God's greatness.
+The call to prayer resounded from the city's mosques when the eclipse phase began as Muslims in the country with the world's largest Muslim population said eclipse prayers as a reminder of God's greatness.

-NASA astronomer Henry Throop was among those at Exmouth loudly cheering the eclipse in the darkness.
+In East Timor, people gathered around the beach in Lautem municipality, waiting to witness the rare solar eclipse through their eclipse glasses.

-“Isn't it incredible?
-This is so fantastic.
-It was mind-blowing.
-It was so sharp and it was so bright.
-You could see the corona around the sun there,” the visibly excited Washington resident told Australian Broadcasting Corp.
+Some of them came from other countries and gathered with locals to have a clear view of the eclipse.

 The hybrid solar eclipse tracked from the Indian Ocean to the Pacific Ocean and was mostly over water.